fiqus/prexent/README.md

     $ mix present source_file.md

+Access to `http://localhost:4000` for the slideshow view or `http://localhost:4000/presenter` for the presenter view.

 ## Prexent commands

 Customize your presentations, add prexent commands wherever you want in your markdown file: